dnsimple/dnsimple-support/content/articles/how-dig.md

 ---
 title: How to Use dig
-excerpt: Instructions to determine the Certificate Authority that signed an SSL certificate.
+excerpt: Instructions on troubleshooting DNS issues using dig.
 categories:
 - DNS
 ---